Susan L. Mizruchi: Personal life

 Mizruchi's father Ephraim was a sociologist who taught at Syracuse University.
 He was the author of notable works of sociology including Success and Opportunity: A Study of Anomie (1964), The Substance of Sociology: Codes, Conduct, and Consequences (1967), and Regulating Society: Marginality and Social Control in Historical Perspective (1983).
-Her mother Ruth was an award-winning lecturer in literature and composition at Syracuse University and Le Moyne College.
+Her mother Ruth was a lecturer in literature and composition at Syracuse University and Le Moyne College.
 She has two brothers, David and Mark.

 Mizruchi was married to the literary and cultural critic Sacvan Bercovitch until his death in 2014, with whom she had a son, Alexander Philip Bercovitch ("Sascha") born in 1992.